-6.5 Untrue Allegations
+Untrue Allegations

-If allegations are made in good faith, but it is not confirmed by the investigation, no action will be taken against an employee.
-In such circumstances employees will be supported.
-If, however, an employee makes a malicious or vexatious allegation, disciplinary action may be taken.
+If an allegation is made in good faith, but it is not confirmed as founded by an investigation, no action will be taken against the individual blowing the whistle.
+If, however, an employee makes a malicious or vexatious allegation, disciplinary action may be taken against that individual.

 The matter would be referred to an appropriate school governor committee before any action is taken.

-6.6 Support to Employees
+Support to Employees

-Throughout and after this difficult process employees will be given full support from senior management, concerns will be taken seriously, and the school will do all it can to help staff.
+Throughout and after this difficult process, full support will be given by senior school leaders and concerns will be taken seriously and managed sensitively and confidentially.

 If possible, redeployment opportunities will be considered.
 Staff may also wish to seek confidential support from their Trade Union/ Professional Association.